Bawdsy History, Family Crest & Coats of Arms

 Bawdsy Spelling Variations

-spelling variations are common among early Anglo-Saxon names.
+The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Bawdsy has been recorded under many different variations, including Bardsley, Bardsey, Bardsea, Bardsly, Bardesey and many more.

 Early Notables of the Bawdsy family (pre 1700)

-Another 25 words (2 lines of text) are included under the topic Early Bawdsy Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Bawdsy Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bawdsy family to the New World and Oceana
+Migration of the Bawdsy family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Bawdsy or a variant listed above: William Beardsley, who came to New England in 1635 with Mary his wife and three children; Alexander Beardsley, who arrived in Delaware Bay in 1683 with his wife and daughter.